Introvertuous/algorithms-and-data-structures/README.md

 # Algorithms and Data Structures ![](https://travis-ci.org/Introvertuous/algorithms_and_data_structures.svg?branch=master)

 This project is an attempt to implement a collection of algorithms and data structures in various programming languages, purely for educational purposes.
-I will write pure Javascript implementations as well as equivelant implementations in lower level languages for performance comparison.
+I will write pure JavaScript implementations as well as equivalent implementations in lower level languages for performance comparison, which will be compiled to [node native modules](https://nodejs.org/api/addons.html) and [web assembly](http://webassembly.org/).

 ## Data Structures